Investigators' toolkit

 Moving on after an investigation

-Following an investigation, relationships between volunteers might be damaged, people might be feeling hurt and it can seem difficult to move on as a volunteer team in the future.
-If the volunteer who was under investigation remains active in Girlguiding there are some things that may help moving forward easier.
+Following an investigation, relationships between volunteers might be damaged, people might be feeling hurt, and it can seem difficult to move on as a team.
+If the volunteer who was under investigation remains active in Girlguiding, there are some things that may help moving forward easier.

 Top tips for moving on

-• Communicate what has happened and move on: ensure that the outcomes and learning have been discussed with all the adults involved in the investigation.
-This can be done altogether or by meeting individuals, whichever is most appropriate.
-Make it clear that once this particular concern has been addressed and will not be discussed further.
+• Communicate what’s happened and that the situation has been addressed: ensure that the outcomes and learning have been discussed with all the adults involved in the investigation.
+This can be done together or by meeting individuals, whichever’s most appropriate.
+Make it clear that this particular concern has been addressed and won’t be discussed further.

 • Focus on the positives that have come from the investigation: investigations can often highlight a need for things to change.
 For example, you may need to recruit more volunteers to a team or try a different way of doing things.

-• Encourage volunteers to look forward: keep team communications positive and looking forward to what you are going to achieve in the future.
+• Encourage volunteers to look forward: keep team communications positive and look forward to what you’re going to achieve in the future.

-The UK Data Protection Act 2018 gives everyone more control over how their data is used and how they are contacted.
+The UK Data Protection Act 2018 gives everyone more control over how their data is used and how they’re contacted.

-As a Girlguiding investigator you will use personal data when looking into safe practice cases.
+As a Girlguiding investigator you’ll use personal data when looking into cases.
 It’s important to know how to manage personal information safely and legally.

 Personal data (or personal information) is information that allows you to identify an individual.
 Personal data includes information about an identifiable individual.
 Examples include name, address, date of birth, email address, social media handle, photos and videos.
 Personal data also includes things like a person’s religion, beliefs, health issues and gender identity.

 The managing information procedure outlines how best to manage personal data.
-You must follow this so you can be sure that all the information held by Girlguiding is protected, and that you are following data protection legislation.
+You must follow this so you can be sure that all the information held by Girlguiding is protected, and that you’re following data protection legislation.

 The reporting a data breach procedure outlines what a data breach is and how to report one.
-If a volunteer has caused a breach by not following Girlguiding policies and procedures or selling data on, this is a breach of the code of conduct, which may affect their membership.
-However, if the breach was the result of an accident, the data protection team would do their best to help you.
+If a volunteer has caused a breach by not following Girlguiding policies and procedures or selling data on, this is a breach of the code of conduct and may affect their membership.
+However, if the breach was the result of an accident, the data protection team will do their best to help.

 Email addresses

 We recommend commissioners use generic emails for their roles that can then be passed on once this role has ended.
-This means that if a case hasn’t closed the volunteer who takes over from you can continue the investigation work.
+This means that if a case hasn’t closed, the volunteer who takes over from you can continue the investigation.

-Having a generic email address will also protect your own personal data as it’s likely you’ll be using this account to contact volunteers, parents/carers and sometimes people external from Girlguiding.
+Having a generic email address will also protect your own personal data as it’s likely you’ll be using this account to contact volunteers, parents or carers and sometimes people outside of Girlguiding.

 Anonymity

 Sometimes complaints cases will be passed on for investigation anonymously.
 This means that the details of the complainant will be removed from the information sent across to you.
-The investigation process would be the same for these cases, the only difference is that you will not need to speak with the complainant or provide them with a final outcome once the investigation has finished.
+The investigation process would be the same for these cases.
+The only difference is you won’t need to speak with the complainant or provide them with a final outcome once the investigation has finished.

-Girlguiding cannot stay anonymous when making a safeguarding referral, but the safeguarding practitioner won’t give the name or details of the referrer unless required to do so by law.
+Girlguiding can’t stay anonymous when making a safeguarding referral, but the safeguarding staff member won’t give the name or details of the referrer unless required by law.
 Again, the safeguarding practitioner will advise the referrer of their action.

 Confidentiality

-During investigations important case details are only shared on a need-to-know basis.
-You will probably be handling a lot of personal data, so take care with your communications relating to the case.
-The Volunteer Code of Conduct asks volunteers to "respect privacy in line with our policies and guidance" – this applies to investigations too.
+During investigations, important case details are only shared on a need-to-know basis.
+You’ll probably be handling a lot of personal data, so take care with your communications relating to the case.
+The volunteer code of conduct asks volunteers to ’respect privacy in line with our policies and guidance’ – this applies to investigations too.

 Sensitive information must remain confidential.
 Information should be disclosed only on a need-to-know basis.
 In most circumstances, the details of a confidential matter should not be disclosed below county level.
-For example, avoid disclosing to parents/carers or other volunteers the reason why a person is no longer carrying out a role in guiding.
-It is sufficient to say that someone suspended is on a break.
+For example, avoid disclosing to parents, carers or other volunteers why a person is no longer carrying out a role in guiding.
+It’s fine to say that someone suspended is on a break.

-However, it’s important to reiterate that confidentiality cannot always be promised.
+However, it’s important to note that confidentiality can’t always be promised.
 If a disclosure is revealed as part of the investigation and you feel a girl or volunteer may be at risk of harm, or at risk of harming others, then full confidentiality can’t be maintained.

 If you have a concern about a girl or volunteer and need advice or support then contact the HQ safeguarding team.